hsears0930/holbertonschool-low_level_programming/0x00-hello_world/README.md

-This folder is for project 0 containing C language tasks. test
+This folder is for project 0 containing C language tasks. test. correction